 The Council agrees that all actions and projects must describe how the project sponsors expect the activities will further the goals and priorities of the program to assist species affected by the development and operation of the hydrosystem, and must include appropriate objectives and metrics to that end.
 The Council is comfortable that program projects and activities do generally meet this standard - ISRP review in particular includes testing whether fish and wildlife projects will provide benefits to fish and wildlife consistent with program goals, objectives and priorities.
-The increased emphasis on program performance described in Part I of the draft Addendum (to be finalized later in 2020) should also provide substantially increased amounts of information and assessments to this end.
+The increased emphasis on program performance described in Part I of the Addendum should also provide substantially increased amounts of information and assessments to this end.